-activities directly enable other activities to make a substantial contribution to an environmental objective.
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

-activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas levels emission corresponding to best the performance.
+Transitional activities activities for which low-carbon alternatives are not yet available and among others have greenhouse gas levels emission corresponding to best the performance.